speedscale/docs/docs/guides/cli.md

   --custom-url='http://localhost:8081'
 ```

-The `--replay-host` flag changes the host for outgoing generator requests while
-keeping other details from recorded traffic whereas `--custom-url` fully
-overwrites the URL, setting the protocol, host, and port.
+The `--custom-url` flag overrides the URL for each replay request.
+See [custom URL configuration](/reference/configuration/traffic#custom-url) for more information.

 This command will run both the generator and the responder in the same terminal
 window and your app should receive all requests from the snapshot.